 Blake earned his orthopedic certification through the American Board of Physical Therapy Specialties.
-This governing body is responsible for coordinating, overseeing, and certifying clinical specialists in eight specialty areas.
 An orthopedic specialist is recognized as having advanced knowledge and skills in treating musculoskeletal conditions.

 In addition to his educational pursuits in physical therapy, Blake also received a Bachelor of Science in Mathematics and a Master of Science in Applied Mathematics from Western Carolina University.
 His Master’s project, overseen by Jeff Lawson, PhD, focused on the mathematics of human movement.
 Following his studies, he spent six years teaching university-level mathematics courses at both Western Carolina University and Warren Wilson College.

 Outside of Physical Therapy, Blake has been active in martial arts and combat sports since 2002.
-Along with being a former competitive mixed martial arts practitioner, Blake also teaches and coaches boxing, kickboxing, and submission grappling.
-He and three business partners opened The Palaestra Combat Sports Club, LLC, in 2006.
-Students and training partners have held several regional amateur titles and ranks in mixed martial arts, Brazilian Jiujitsu, Judo, Karate, and wrestling.
-Blake is fortunate to be able to translate his passion for boxing into his profession as a physical therapist.
-Since 2014, he has coached a small group of individuals with Parkinson’s.
-Research has demonstrated the positive effects of boxing training on movement-related quality of life in those living with Parkinson’s.
+Since 2014, he has used this experience to coach a small group of individuals with Parkinson’s.
+Research has demonstrated the positive effects of boxing training on movement-related quality of life in those living with Parkinson’s Disease.

-Blake lives in Cullowhee with his wife, Rebecca, and their four-legged child, Chloe.
+Blake lives in Cullowhee with his wife, Rebecca, and their four-legged children, Wheezer and Pepper.
 In his spare time, he enjoys reliving his childhood through collecting and reading comics.